-- Observing someone persistently browsing for information relating to cancer may reveal their health status, inferring the fact a journalist is talking to a humanitarian agency puts her or someone's life in danger in some authoritarian regimes. - Technologies that provide guarantees against such disclosure of communications patterns (meta data) are called anonymous communications. - 3.
-The idea is to introduce intermediate nodes in the network to resend/re-route the messages in a way that it is difficult for a passive or in some cases local active adversaries to infer the relationship between a sender and the receiver (the communication between the sender and receiver is untraceable).
-3rd party anonymity is the basic form of protection that is common among the anonymous communication systems.
+- agency puts her or someone's life in danger in some authoritarian regimes. - patterns (meta data) are called anonymous communications. - adversaries to infer the relationship between a sender and the receiver (the communication between the sender and receiver is untraceable).
+3rd party communication systems.